 What is the process for completing my degree?

 - The oral/public defense must be listed on the UConn Events Calendar at least 14 days prior to the defense.
 You should also contact Stephanie Rauch in The Graduate Office-UConn Health with the details on your defense (date, time, location, title, etc)

 Once I pass the oral/public defense, can I make changes to my written dissertation?

 - Yes.
-Individuals on a visa must submit their final dissertations within 3 weeks following successful completion of the Final Examination
+Individuals on a visa should submit their final dissertations within 3 weeks following successful completion of the Final Examination

 - Domestic students do not have a time limit, but should submit their final dissertations in a timely manner.